emkay-git/AutoDownloader/README.md

 Use the following commands in terminal
 * $ `export FLASK_APP=test.py`
 * $ `flask run`
 </br>What is preferable is to run the program in background on your system startup automatically.
-I did it using **upstart**.
-I will cover how I did in a post soon.
+I did it using [upstart](https://stackoverflow.com/questions/24518522/run-python-script-at-startup-in-ubuntu).
 3. Open a video on youtube.
 Use your voice command or Download button to download that video.ideo on youtube.
 Use your voice command or Download button to download that video.
 25
 </br>